remodlai/Flowise/docs/documentation/handoff/07_file_storage/file_metadata_manager.md

 9. **Update metadata when updating files**: When updating files in storage, also update the corresponding metadata records.

 10. **Use transactions for related operations**: When performing related operations (e.g., uploading a file and creating metadata), use transactions to ensure consistency.

+## Path Tokens vs. Traditional Paths

+The `path_tokens` array offers several advantages over traditional string paths:

+1. **Efficient Querying**:
+   - Filter by specific path segments: `WHERE path_tokens[1] = 'documents'`
+   - Find files in nested folders: `WHERE path_tokens @> ARRAY['documents', 'important']`
+   - Count depth: `WHERE array_length(path_tokens, 1) = 3`

+2. **Hierarchical Navigation**:
+   - Easily build breadcrumb UI components
+   - Navigate up the folder hierarchy by removing elements from the end
+   - Create folder trees without string parsing

+3. **UI Presentation**:
+   - Omit technical identifiers (like org IDs) from the UI
+   - Replace technical names with user-friendly ones
+   - Maintain the technical structure in the database while presenting a clean UI

+4. **Performance**:
+   - Faster than LIKE queries on string paths
+   - Avoids string parsing and manipulation
+   - Leverages PostgreSQL's array operators

+When implementing UI components that use path tokens, consider:
+- Skipping the first token if it contains technical identifiers
+- Converting tokens to user-friendly names where appropriate
+- Using breadcrumb components to visualize the hierarchy
+- Implementing folder navigation based on path token arrays